helm/charts/stable/airflow/README.md

 ### Additional environment variables

-It is also possible to specify additional environment variables using the same format as in a pod's `.spec.containers.env` definition.
+It is possible to specify additional environment variables using the same format as in a pod's `.spec.containers.env` definition.
 These environment variables will be mounted in the web, scheduler, and worker pods.
 You can use this feature to pass additional secret environment variables to Airflow.